brainstormforce/bb-header-footer/readme.txt

 == Changelog ==

+= 1.1.9 =
+- New: Added Copyright module and Shortcode for current year & site title.

 = 1.1.8 =
 - Fix: Load CSS/JS of Header and Footer in `<header>` fixing flash of unstyled content.